Sun God Festival

 MERCHANDISE

 I brainstormed with our graphic designer to curate graphics and copy for our merchandise line including hats, hoodies, and tees.
-I approached the merch as a physical extension of the visual branding, wanting them to feel like quality pieces to add to students' wardrobes — not just another festival souvenir.
+I approached the merch as a physical extension of the visual branding, wanting them to feel like quality pieces to add to students' wardrobes.
 Once the merch was complete, I planned a merch campaign shoot at the beach with our photographers, using the content across socials and the website.
 In partnership with Triton Outfitters, I led merch design and marketing — driving sales for the most successful merch campaign in SGF history in sales.

 DAY OF SHOW CONTENT